Key Concepts

 Vault

 A non-custodial smart contract deployed per owner via the AxonVaultFactory.
-The vault holds funds (primarily USDC), enforces bot authorization and signature verification on-chain, and executes token transfers.
-Only the vault owner can withdraw funds.
+The vault holds ERC-20 tokens (primarily USDC), ERC-721 NFTs, and ERC-1155 multi-tokens.
+It enforces bot authorization and signature verification on-chain, and executes payments, protocol interactions, and swaps.
+Only the vault owner can withdraw funds and NFTs.
 Vaults are not upgradeable; new features ship as new vault versions that owners opt into.

 Vault Factory